Reducing spending, the 48-hour rule, boosting credit, shacking up and more.

 And don’t get nervous.
 The money talk is essential especially if you plan on splitting expenses.
 Lauren provides four helpful tips you should definitely follow.
 The second one is: “Make a New Budget.”
 If either one of you never budgeted before, she includes additional information.
 Check it out and then read this post about What is Your Lover Hiding.

 Article last modified on May 31, 2017.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: This Week Around The Web - AMP.
+Mobile users may also access the AMP Version: Around the Web: Frugal Tips - AMP.